heiglandreas/slidedeck/time_is_an_illusion/slides/04-basics.md

 * Timezones are political definitions<!-- .element: class="fragment" -->
 * Timezones change<!-- .element: class="fragment" -->
-* Timezones-Abbreviations cover a stripe from northpole to southpole<!-- .element: class="fragment" -->
+* Timezone-Abbreviations cover a stripe from northpole to southpole<!-- .element: class="fragment" -->
 * Zonetimes are defined by the offset from UTC<!-- .element: class="fragment" -->
 * DST may add or remove time to the Zonetime<!-- .element: class="fragment" -->
 * DST does not change the timezone but the zonetime<!-- .element: class="fragment" -->